CURATOR’S TALK | After the Thrill is Gone: Fashion, Politics and Culture in Contemporary South African Art

 IMAGE: Kudzani Chiurai, Revelations IX, 2011, Courtesy of the artist and Goodman Gallery

-Join us for a conversation with Andrew Hennlich, curator of After the Thrill is Gone: Fashion, Politics and Culture in Contemporary South African Art and David Anthony III, Assistant Professor of History at UC Santa Cruz.
+Join us for a conversation with Andrew Hennlich, curator of After the Thrill is Gone: Fashion, Politics and Culture in Contemporary South African Art and David Anthony III, Associate Professor of History at UC Santa Cruz.
 The discussion between Anthony and Hennlich will consider the historical and social condition of post-apartheid South Africa, the visual iconography explored in After the Thrill is Gone, and the exhibition’s relevance and relationship to wider historical and political issues within the African diaspora.

 This program will include a wine reception